openhab/openhab-addons/bundles/org.openhab.binding.meater/README.md

 ## Discovery

-The preferred way of adding MEater probe(s) since the IDs are not easily found.
+The preferred way of adding Meater probe(s) since the probe IDs are not easily found.

 **NOTE**: You need to have your Meater probe(s) connected to the cloud before you start the discovery.